 Yes.
 If your retail drug costs average $347 you will exceed your Medicare plan’s Initial Coverage Limit of $4,020 and enter the 2020 Coverage Gap or Donut Hole sometime in November.

 Only your plan’s retail drug costs count toward entering the Donut Hole.
 Your co-pay has no impact on entering the Donut Hole, but will impact when you exit the Donut Hole.

 Question: I am in the Donut Hole and now have a new prescription that is not on my plan’s list of covered drugs.
 Do I get a discount on my new medication and will my costs count toward getting out of the Donut Hole?

-No. Only Medicare Part D prescription medications found on your plan’s formulary receive the 60% brand-name discount or 49% generic drug discount.
-Non-formulary medications and medications excluded from the Medicare Part D program, do not qualify for the Donut Hole discount and your non-formulary drug purchases do not count toward meeting your 2017 total out-of-pocket drug spending (TrOOP) limit of $4,950 — the amount you need to spend to exit the Donut Hole.
+No. Only Medicare Part D prescription medications found on your plan’s formulary receive the 75% discount.
+Non-formulary medications and medications excluded from the Medicare Part D program, do not qualify for the Donut Hole discount and your non-formulary drug purchases do not count toward meeting your 2020 total out-of-pocket drug spending (TrOOP) limit of $6,350 — the amount you need to spend to exit the Donut Hole.

 If you are using a non-formulary medication, you can ask your Medicare plan for a Formulary Exception which is a type of Coverage Determination.

 If your Medicare Part D plan denies your request, you have the right to appeal your plan’s decision.
 For more information, you can click here to read about Formulary Exceptions. https://www.cms.gov/Medicare/Appeals-and-Grievances/MedPrescriptDrugApplGriev/Exceptions.html

 If you would like help comparing your needs against the many Medicare plans out there or if you just want to ask a few questions, you can call me directly at 207-370-0143 or use my simple form on the CONTACT page of this site to send an email message.